microsoft/data-factory-testing-framework/README.md

     // Runs the pipeline with the provided parameters var activities = testFramework.Evaluate(pipeline, new List<RunParameter>
         {
-            new(ParameterType.Parameter, "JobId", "123"),
+            new(ParameterType.Pipeline, "JobId", "123"),
-            new(ParameterType.Parameter, "ContainerName", "test-container"),
+            new(ParameterType.Pipeline, "ContainerName", "test-container"),
             new(ParameterType.Global, "BaseUrl", "https://example.com"),
         });